Save Money with an Airbnb Linen Service

 Here is the rundown:

 1. You’ll want to find an Airbnb linen service that ACTUALLY does your laundry: It takes a simple Google search.
-You’ll find a couple of options of app-based middle man companies that shop your laundry out to the nearest provider.
+You’ll find a couple of options of app-based middleman companies that shop your laundry out to the nearest provider.
 These almost always cost you twice as much as going directly to the source.
-When deciding on an Airbnb laundry service, be sure to research or ask who is actually doing your laundry.
+When deciding on an Airbnb laundry service, be sure to research or ask who is doing your laundry.

 2. Dry Cleaners vs. Laundry Services: There is a difference.
-If you thought the third-party middle man apps were expensive, dry cleaners typically cost 3-4x the price of a true laundry service.
+If you thought the third-party middleman apps were expensive, dry cleaners typically cost 3-4x the price of a true laundry service.
 Dry cleaners specialize in high volumes of small garments.
 While your Airbnb laundry service focuses on small volumes of bigger garments – sheets, towels, comforters, etc. And, for the most part, dry cleaning your linens is a good way to expedite the wear and tear on them.
 Check both the linen care tags and your dry cleaning receipts before using a dry cleaner.

 #6.
 Charge guests for damaged linens and remove the damaged linens for circulation.